jj1bdx/erlang-freebsd-port/readme.md

 * Add necessary definitions in `make.conf`; Erlang BEAM works on the userland.
 * Compile the Port with the `root` privilege; otherwise `dtrace -h` won't work.
 * Invoke `dtrace` command with the `root` privilege when profiling; using `sudo` may help.
 (You don't have to run the target Erlang BEAM privileged BTW.)

+## Acknowledgment

+* Jimmy Olgeni, for maintaining the original Erlang Port of FreeBSD.